Mold is a household problem, that if you find inside of your home, should be taken very seriously and dealt with very quickly.

 But mold itself is caused by an inappropriate source of moisture and dirt somewhere in the area.

 And there will still be a constant supply of mold spores in the air til the source of the water is found and stopped.

-Regardless, having clean air to breathe when you are dealing with a problem like mold is still essential, and a mold air purifier is perfect for that reason.
+Regardless, having clean air to breathe when you are dealing with a problem like mold is still essential, and a mold spore air purifier is perfect for that reason.

-In instances like a damp basement where moisture is more pervasive, using an air purifier is more like putting a Band-Aid on the problem instead of addressing the real issue.
+But in instances like a damp basement where moisture is more pervasive, using an air purifier is more like putting a Band-Aid on the problem instead of addressing the real issue.